-In our guide to the best beginner classical guitars, we’ll show you examples of great quality, superb value strummers that will get you started off on the right footing.
-You see, there are many reasons why beginners tend to favor classical guitars, which we’ll outline below.
+There are many reasons why beginners tend to favor classical guitars, which we’ll outline later on.
 But regardless of the guitar type, you need to know you’re learning on an instrument you can trust, that plays well, and which sounds great.
-Every instrument featured in our guide to beginner’s classical guitars fits that bill.
+Every instrument featured in this guide fits that bill.

 Best beginner classical guitars: Guitar World’s choice

-When choosing from among the best beginner classical guitars, you’re essentially looking for an instrument that’s easy to get to grips with, that sounds good, and one that won’t fall apart after just six months of use.
+When you’re choosing a beginner classical guitar, you essentially want three things.
+A guitar easy to get to grips with, that sounds good, and one that won’t fall apart.

 Choosing from among the best beginners classical guitars can be hard, especially knowing how to get value for money if you’re unsure how much time you can put into learning.
 The Yamaha C40II is almost perfect for anyone looking to invest in a decent quality beginner’s classic guitar without breaking the bank.